Ready to Get Started?

 The 2M Alliance is Maersk and MSC.
 In 2015, they agreed to a ten-year vessel-sharing arrangement on Transpacific, Transatlantic, and Asia-Europe routes.
 2M has a strategic cooperation agreement with ZIM and used to have one with HMM, but in 2019, HMM moved to THE Alliance.

-Additionally, a number of Transpacific and Transatlantic services by MSC and Maersk are outside of the alliance agreements.
+Additionally, MSC, Maersk, and ZIM also operate Transpacific and Transatlantic services outside of the alliance agreements.

 The Ocean Alliance is COSCO, OOCL, Evergreen and CMA.
 COSCO acquired OOCL in 2018 after receiving antitrust and anti-monopoly approvals from China, the US, and Europe.